Umair-Ali-804/ClinHallu/README.md

 1. Prepare C5, train GAER++, calibrate on validation, evaluate the frozen split.
 2. Independently train and evaluate ablations B, C, D, E, and F.
 3. Generate five independently sampled answers per evaluation question/context.
 4. Run the five default-enabled baselines: three conventional methods, SelfCheckGPT-NLI, and self-consistency.
-The eight paid judges are run explicitly one at a time.
+The four paid judges are run explicitly one at a time.
 5. Build tables, summaries, and figures.

 Each stage is recorded as it completes, so re-running this command after an interruption skips the stages that finished and picks up the first one that did not.
 The stage that was cut off resumes from its own checkpoint rather than from its beginning.
 Cached API completions are reused as before.
 Errors stop the relevant stage; fix the reported cause and rerun the same command.
 No training or validation data are sent to OpenRouter by default.